Umbrella Insurance in 2025 (Coverage Explained)

 Deciding if Umbrella Insurance Coverage is Right for You

-- Do you have a swimming pool or trampoline?
-A swimming pool or trampoline on your property gives you the added risk of injury or death.
-Learn more: Homeowner Swimming Pool Liability
+- Do you own a swimming pool or trampoline?
+These increase the risk of serious injuries or accidents.
+(Learn more: Homeowner Swimming Pool Liability)

 IMPORTANT!
 Make sure your umbrella coverage is over and above your underlying limits.
 For example, if you purchase a $1 million dollar umbrella policy, this coverage should be $1 million above your $300,000 homeowners liability, giving you a total combined coverage of $1,300,000 in liability coverage (as opposed to your underlying limits being included in the $1,000,000 which would give you only a total of $700,000).